-The 4 schools listed below are part of the University of South Carolina system.
+The 3 schools listed below are part of the University of Alaska System of Higher Education.
 By following the links below, you can view each school's profile in detail.

 Other Public 4-Year State Universities & Colleges

-Below is a list of other 4-year state universities and colleges in South Carolina.
+Below is a list of other 4-year state universities and colleges in Alaska.

 Notes: Tuition & fee amounts are for both Alaska in-state residents and out of state students, unless noted otherwise.
 The tuition information displayed is an estimate, which we calculated based on historical data and should be solely used for informational purposes only.
 Please contact the respective school for information about the current school year.